clickbg/vrops-public-health-dashboard/README.md

 12. Rename and group your objects in Cachet
 You are free to group and rename the Cachet components, it won't affect the script as we are using ids.

+## FAQ
+Q: Will the script touch anything in vROPs?
+A: No, the script only collects from vROPs it doesn’t make any modifications.

+Q: Will the script touch anything in Cachet?
+A: Yes, the script creates, modifies, deletes Cachet components and alerts based on the objects in your vROPs custom group.
+It won't however delete anything that wasn't created by it in the first place.
+So if you have other Cachet components or alerts then they are safe.
+Every created component or alert is stored in $RUN_DIR/open_incidents.json and $RUN_DIR/cachet_components.json

+Q: Can I rename, group or re-arrange Cachet objects created by the script?
+A: Yes, the script uses Cachet ids to identify the objects managed by it.

+Q: Can I have other things integrated with Cachet - other components or incidents?
+A: Yes, the script only deletes, updates objects which were created by it.
+Everything else is safe.

+Q: Is it safe to delete files in $RUN_DIR?
+A: No, you can delete anything in $RUN_DIR/tmp but if you delete cachet_components.json or open_incidents.json you will end up with duplicate Cachet components and alerts.

+Q: Can I delete components or open alerts which were created by the script from Cachet?
+A: No, the script will re-create them.
+You need to remove an object from the vROPs custom group and the script will delete it from Cachet automatically.
+It is safe to remove closed alerts as are we are not tracking those.

+Q: Can I manually mark open Cachet alert created by the script as closed?
+A: Yes, but it is better to wait for the script to it.
+Otherwise it might create a duplicate alert if there is vROPs alert still open.